-We’re waiting for you in Moldova, a country that captivates visitors with exceptional wines, scrumptious homemade cuisine, and cherished traditions that we love sharing with others.
+We look forward to welcoming you to Moldova, a small country that captivates visitors with our exceptional wines, delicious traditional Moldovan cuisine, and cherished traditions that we love sharing with others.

-That you’ll enjoy the kind of authentic, grassroots experiences that fewer and fewer countries offer.
-Life in Moldova is still simple, peaceful and untouched by globalization.
+You’ll enjoy the kind of authentic, grassroots experiences that fewer and fewer countries can offer.
+Life in Moldova is still simple, peaceful and untouched.

 In Moldova we know how to have fun, and we’ll make sure you do, too.
 If you like adventure, we will take you kayaking on the Dniester River, cycling in Codri, paragliding at Orheiul Vechi, picking lavender from fragrant purple fields, and kicking up your heels at a traditional Moldovan wedding.
 All of these will make you wonder why you took so long to discover Moldova.

 If you want a more chilled-out vacation, we will take you on tours of wineries or monasteries.
 Our friendly rural folk will enthrall you with the history of their area while serving you fresh, locally produced food and wine that you won’t soon forget.

 So, try staying at a rural guest house for a few days of rest, fabulous home-cooked food and incomparable Moldovan hospitality.
 You’ll return to the world you came from with your batteries recharged.
 This is why Moldova is a place to find yourself.